Please consider visiting us in 2021!

 Antique tractors and equipment on display.
 9:00 am-7:00 pm, Franklin Street west of the square and West 2nd Street between Franklin and Liberty.

 Enjoy over 100 quilts from the Pella Area Quilt Guild.
-10:00 am – 6:00 pm Wednesday – Saturday at the Pella Opera House. $5 for adults, children 12 and under free.
+10:00 am – 6:00 pm Wednesday – Saturday at the Pella Community Center. $5 for adults, children 12 and under free.
+Located on the second floor, 1 1/2 blocks south of the square.
+Enter on north side or use ramp and/or elevator at the southeast corner.

 6pm – Kids’ Classic Fun Run (ages 1-10) FREE